The Ultimate Kheer Recipe: A Step By Step Guide

 FAQs

-Yes, low fat dairy milk can be used instead of full-fat milk, but it may not result in the same creamy texture.
+Can low fat dairy milk be used instead of full-fat milk in a kheer recipe?

 Hi!
 I’m Ravi Kumar.